ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-defaults.md

 end
 ```

-After adding BeagleDefaults as a dependency in your project, you can use all the default implementations in your `Beagle.dependencies`.
+After adding BeagleDefaults as a dependency in your project, you can use all the default implementation in your `Beagle.dependencies`.

 All implementations can be changed up to your preferences.
 It's still not recommended to use this implementations without checking your product guidelines of security, cache management and log system.